 Foreword

-This standard is an application standard for test procedures for products, product packages, transport loads, returnable containers and freight containers with linear bar code, two-dimensional symbol labels and/or Radio Frequency Identification (RFID) tags..
+This standard is an application standard for test procedures for products, product packages, transport loads, returnable containers and freight containers with linear bar code and two-dimensional symbol labels.
 It defines minimum requirements for performing the tests to meet requirements in application standards for these labels or tags.
 It specifies the test procedures and requirements for performing the tests and references appropriate standards and guidelines to assist in producing labels that will meet national and global standards.

-Test procedures for labels incorporating bar codes and two-dimensional (2D) symbols provides

 At the time of approval, the MH10/SC 8 committee consisted of the following members: